Beware online app-hack scams

 For the record, a ‘Vault of Gold Coins’ in Talking Tom will set you back the princely sum of £69.99, so kids and parents alike can be forgiven for being tempted by hacks that bypass this paywall.

 But the word ‘hack’ instantly raised alarm bells, and the fact he had to fill in an online survey – supposedly to be in with a chance of winning a year’s worth of shopping at Asda – just screamed out ‘scam’.

 The survey asked for details including: name, date of birth, address, email address and phone number.
 Thankfully, James had heeded my warnings not to give any personal information to anyone online and so came to me for advice on what to do.
-For more tips, read my article 7 ways to keep kids safe online.

 I closed down the offending windows and told him to avoid such sites in the future.
 He was a little put out by this as his Talking Tom fortune had just gone up in smoke, but he soon came round once I told him the implications of clicking on such sites.